Hollywood Squares: Final season changes

 For the 6th and last season of Hollywood Squares, more changes were made to the series.
-First, John Moschitta Jr. replaced Jeffrey Tambor as the announcer and Bruce Vilanch returned to the series as an occasional panelist.
+First, John Moschitta Jr. replaced Jeffrey Tambor as the announcer, and Bruce Vilanch returned to the series as an occasional panelist.
 Second, the game format was scrapped in favor of returning to the best-two-of-three match format last seen on the NBC series in 1980.
 Each game was worth $1,000 and the first player to win the necessary two games won the match.
 The Secret Square was still played during the second game but the accumulating jackpot of prizes was discarded in favor of playing for one prize per match, regardless of whether or not the previous match's prize was won.
 Third, the format change resulted in the show no longer being self-contained, as matches could and often did straddle episodes.

 The bonus round format from the previous season remained but with several changes.
-All nine keys were in play every time a contestant played the bonus round regardless of whether they had won the prize in the previous round or not.
-Each correct answer in the first half of the round was now worth $500 if the prize is not won.
+All nine keys were in play every time a contestant played the bonus round, regardless of whether they had won the prize in the previous round or not.
+Each correct answer in the first half of the round was now worth $500 if the prize was not won.

 The prize structure was also changed, with the objectives the same as noted above.
 The new structure was as follows: